Efya

-Jane Fara Fauzzier Afia Boafowaa Yahaya Awindor (born April 10, 1987), better known by her stage name Efya, is a Ghanaian singer, songwriter, and actress from Kumasi.
-She is the daughter of Nana Adwoa Awindor, a filmmaker and celebrity host of the late television show Greetings From Abroad.
-Efya got her first exposure to fame when she participated in the maiden edition of the Stars of the Future talent show.
-She won Best Female Vocal Performance at the Ghana Music Awards in four succession, beginning in 2011.
+Jane Fara Fauzzier Afia Boafowaa Yahaya Awindor (born April 10, 1987), better known as Efya, is a Ghanaian singer, songwriter, and actress from Kumasi.
+She is the daughter of Nana Adwoa Awindor, a filmmaker and celebrity host of the television show Greetings From Abroad.
+Efya rose to fame after participating in the first edition of Stars of the Future.
+Beginning in 2011, she won four consecutive Ghana Music Awards for Best Female Vocal Performance.
 Moreover, she was applauded for her performance at the 2013 Africa Magic Viewers Choice Awards.

-Her debut mixtape T.I.N.T was released on November 11, 2013.
-It contains songs that were released between 2011 and 2013.
-The mixtape was supported by two singles: "Getaway" and "Best In Me".
-She released her long-awaited debut studio album Janesis on April 22, 2016.
+Her debut mixtape, T.I.N.T, was released on November 11, 2013, and includes songs from 2011 to 2013.
+The mixtape was supported by the singles "Getaway" and "Best In Me".
+Efya released her long-awaited debut studio album, Janesis, on April 22, 2016.
 It was previously scheduled for release at different times between 2013 and 2015.
 On January 11, 2014, Efya released "Forgetting Me" as the album's lead single.
 On May 8, 2016, she was announced as one of the newly signed acts to Wizkid's Starboy Entertainment.
 The announcement came following Wizkid's performance at the Ghana Music Awards.
 In March 2021, 3Music Network included Efya on its list of the Top 30 Most Influential Women in Music.

 Life and music career

 1987–2008: Early life, career beginnings, and Unveiled

 Jane Fara Fauzzier Afia Boafowaa Yahaya Awindor was born on April 10, 1987, in Kumasi, Ghana.
 She has two brothers and a sister.
-Efya obtained her secondary education from Yaa Asantewaa Secondary School.
-She relocated to Accra when her mother enrolled at the National Film and Television Institute.
+Efya obtained her secondary education from Yaa Asantewaa Secondary School, and relocated to Accra when her mother enrolled at the National Film and Television Institute.
 Efya received voice training from some of her family members at a very young age.
 She graduated with a degree in theatre and music from the University of Ghana.
-In 2008, she gained national acceptance throughout Ghana by becoming the first runner up in Charterhouse's Stars of The Future television show.
-She lost to Irene Logan, but secured herself a three-year recording deal.
-The deal enabled her and Irene to do a collaborative album titled Unveiled, which was released in South Africa.
-Following the conclusion of her recording deal with Charterhouse, Efya continued to record songs and perform at local gigs.
+In 2008, she gained fame after becoming the first runner up in the first edition of Charterhouse's Stars of the Future television show.
+She lost to Irene Logan but secured a three-year recording contract, which enabled her and Irene to record the collaborative album Unveiled.

+After her contract with Charterhouse ended, Efya kept recording music and performing live.
 She changed her stage name from Miss Jane to Efya prior to going solo.
-In an interview posted on the Modern Ghana website, Efya said, "When I decided to go solo, it made sense at the time to reinvent myself in every way, I wanted a name that was African and unique but at the same time relevant to me in some way.
+In an interview with ModernGhana, Efya said, "When I decided to go solo, it made sense at the time to reinvent myself in every way, I wanted a name that was African and unique but at the same time relevant to me in some way.
 My manager, Jimmi, helped me come up with the name Efya".